mncinnovation/mnc-mobile-site/content/blog/ffmpeg-compressing/index.md

 #### Cons of using FFmpeg
 - It’s difficult for beginners to use and implement.
 - It takes some time to process.
 We don’t get results in a second or two.
-It based on the input video (media file) size.
-The larger size video, then more time to process needed.
+It based on the input video (media file) size and also processor and RAM.
+The larger size video, or lower processor then more time to process needed.
 - The official documentation is quite confusing and it’s not beginner-friendly.
 - APK size becomes large although we use ``min-gpl`` package of FFmpeg-Kit. </br>
 ![apk-debug](app-debug-size-apk.jpg)